poechsel/decentralized/README.md

 ## How to use

 Both the peerster and the client are used as presented in the homework.
-To use the **graphical frontend** you need to launch the peerster with a `uiport` of `8080`.
+To use the **graphical frontend** you need to launch the peerster with a `UIPort` of `8080`.
 The peerster will automatically launch the server, and you will be able to access to the frontend on`http://127.0.0.1:8080`.